Stay up to date

 Code or infrastructure changes in modern technology environments are crazy fast, mainly due to functional requirements and the pressures on businesses to match and reach customers tastes.
 These changes are multi-dimensional and bring along configurational changes that may lead to the introduction of security weaknesses.
 These vulnerabilities in code or infrastructure or both could stay for longer if not checked in time.

-Therefore, it is the responsibility of the security team to ensure there is a minimal window between vulnerability and exploitation by a threat actor.
-Vulnerability identification, triage and remediation is a significant factor to deliver the balance of technology and security to the business.
+Therefore, it is the security team’s responsibility to ensure there is a minimal window between vulnerability and exploitation by a threat actor.
+Vulnerability identification, triage, and remediation are significant factors in delivering the balance of technology and security to the business.
 In this case, vulnerability scanning is performed on a weekly, on-demand or fortnightly basis.

-Despite a vulnerability scanning and management process in place, unfortunately, situations arise where gaps are present due to the latest exploits in the wild.
+Unfortunately, despite the vulnerability management process in place, situations arise where gaps are present due to the latest exploits in the wild.
 This type of threat often remains out of the scope of vulnerability scanners as no scanning plugins are available for zero days.
 Vulnerabilities that are exploited in the wild before a patch is released offer an increased likelihood of attacks.
-It is important that vulnerability scanning offers support by scanning vulnerabilities and helping customers with compensatory controls or virtual patches.
+It is essential that vulnerability scanning offers support by scanning vulnerabilities and helping customers with compensatory controls or virtual patches.

 Network Vulnerability Assessments

 To perform a vulnerability assessment, an organisation must start with the identification and classification of assets.
-Identification of assets is important and is often based on a number of factors such as operating system, addresses (IP addresses, MAC addresses, inventory trackers), etc. Classification of assets includes criticality or risk appetite of each asset offering value to the business.
+Identification of assets is essential and is often based on several factors: operating system, addresses (IP addresses, MAC addresses, inventory trackers), etc. Classification of assets includes the criticality or risk appetite of each asset offering value to the business.

-It is very important to ensure tool-sets in use are configured in line with the target environment.
-This includes bandwidth utilisation, target device types, reporting and scanning configuration.
+It is essential to ensure tool-sets in use are configured in line with the target environment.
+This includes bandwidth utilisation, target device types, reporting and vulnerability scanning configuration.
 High-performance scanners contain many options to ensure thorough scanning resulting in fewer false positives.